amigazen/unsui/README.md

 Key to the amigazen project approach is ensuring every project can be built with the same common set of development tools and configurations, so the ToolKit was created to provide a standard configuration for Amiga development.
 All *amigazen project* releases will be guaranteed to build against the ToolKit standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.

-The original authors of unix.lib or the POSIX commands included here are not affiliated with the amigazen project.
-This software is redistributed on terms described in the documentation, particularly the file LICENSE.md
+The original authors of the libraries and commands included here are not affiliated with the amigazen project.
+This software is redistributed on terms described in the documentation, particularly the file LICENSE.md and individual LICENSE.md files for each component.

 Our philosophy is based on openness: